supercoderz/supercoderz.github.io/_posts/2011-09-27-making-java-applications-more-easy-to-re-use-with-embedded-scripting.md

 categories:
 ---

-Lets admit it - writing an application in Java takes a lot more code lines and configuration than in other languages like <a class="zem_slink" title="Python (programming language)" href="http://www.python.org/" rel="homepage">Python</a> or Ruby.
+Lets admit it - writing an application in Java takes a lot more code lines and configuration than in other languages like <a  title="Python (programming language)" href="http://www.python.org/" rel="homepage">Python</a> or Ruby.
 However, Java has been around for many years and it will stay around for many years simply because of the number of applications in various enterprises built around Java.
 However, of late with the new kid's on the block like Rails, Django and all these rapid development paradigms that are out there, poor Java programmers do feel left out.
 Of course we have Groovy that is borne out of Java and a couple of such options, we do have to stick to Java and the different Java frameworks like Spring, Hibernate etc for our day jobs.

 &nbsp;

-There are different ways in which you can build a <a class="zem_slink" title="Java (software platform)" href="http://www.java.com" rel="homepage">Java application</a> correctly using the age old known best practices and get the rapid development and agility that you want.
+There are different ways in which you can build a <a  title="Java (software platform)" href="http://www.java.com" rel="homepage">Java application</a> correctly using the age old known best practices and get the rapid development and agility that you want.
 In this blog I will describe a probably known but less frequently used way to add more agility to your Java applications.
 This could be used for web or non-web Java applications alike.
 <h3><!--more-->So whats the silver bullet?</h3>
 &nbsp;

-Its not really a silver bullet, and it has been around for a while - its the <a class="zem_slink" title="Scripting for the Java Platform" href="http://en.wikipedia.org/wiki/Scripting_for_the_Java_Platform" rel="wikipedia">JSR-223</a> Java Scripting extension.
+Its not really a silver bullet, and it has been around for a while - its the <a  title="Scripting for the Java Platform" href="http://en.wikipedia.org/wiki/Scripting_for_the_Java_Platform" rel="wikipedia">JSR-223</a> Java Scripting extension.
 This part of Java, available under the javax.script package enables developers to embed a scripting language of their choice in the Java application and let it execute scripts.
 These scripts can be user entered or maybe loaded from a file or socket.

 The earliest I remember seeing something like this was in the JMS monitoring tool Hermes JMS.
 We used that to monitor and manage our TIBCO JMS servers and this provided a small embedded Jython console that let us interact with the application.
 I probably saw another application in one of old companies using something like this add interactivity and evalute user entered expressions.
 But that's it - nothing major.
 <h3>How will we use this to make applications more easy to re-use?</h3>